UMassD requirements & recommendations

 Most services are available only during the semester when classes are in session.

 Our transportation page also includes information on the local bus company, SRTA, that provides service to the campus from the nearby cities of Fall River and New Bedford, but is not under University control; students may show their UMass Pass Student ID to ride SRTA buses for FREE.
-There is also currently bus service to Boston - both South Station and Logan Airport - from campus by DATTCO bus.

 Learn about opportunities on- and off-campus to participate in recreational, social, and cultural activities and organizations with Student Activity, Involvement and Leadership (SAIL).
 SAIL keeps a list of student organization contacts, among them the Asian, Indian, and Muslim student associations.